fazlearefin/kali-ctf-machine-setup/README.md

 ## Donations

-If you think my work helped you in some way saving you time and effort, I am happy to receive any amount of donation.
+If you think my work helped you in some way and saved you time and effort, I’m happy to receive any amount of donation.
 However, the code in this repo is completely free.

 Bitcoin (BTC): `bc1qzlhpm94vtk2ht67etdutzcy2g5an5v6g36tp0m`